Respiratory Problems In Horses

 Tips For Respiratory Management

-Hygiene – A clean stable will help remove excessive dust and mould spores, dirt and cobwebs and ammonia.
-Brushing down ceiling trusses, sideboards, corners, and other fixed stable equipment will help with air quality.
+A clean stable will help remove excessive dust and mould spores, dirt and cobwebs and ammonia.
+Brushing down ceiling trusses, sideboards, corners, and other fixed, stable equipment will help with air quality.
 Remove the dirt as you go.
 Washing down with stable cleaners is recommended, especially where horses produce a lot of urine when stabled.
-Cobwebs and dirt easily build up; by removing these, you improve the horse’s living conditions.
+Cobwebs and dirt easily build up; removing these improves the horse’s living conditions.
 This should be done regularly for ease of management and to reduce the risk to the horse.

 Tips for surrounding the stable